Deterministic randomness extraction for quantum random number generation with partial trust

 \section{Conclusions}

-We have shown that the deterministic extractors studied in~\cite{Foreman_2025} for the DI setting can be applied in the semi-DI prepare-and-measure framework with bounded state overlap developed in~\cite{Brask_2017}.
+We have shown that the deterministic extractors studied in~\cite{Foreman_2025} for the DI setting can be applied in multiple prepare-and-measure frameworks with asymmetric partial trust, namely: a trusted-measurement setting, which may be device-dependent; a device-dependent, trusted-preparation setting; and the semi-DI framework with bounded state overlap developed in~\cite{Brask_2017}.
 Our main technical result connects the universally composable notion of security based on the trace distance to the expectation value of an operator constructed from dual solutions to the SDP for Eve's guessing probability.
-We expect that, in future works, this construction is extended to other semi-DI frameworks and possibly to the device-dependent setting.
-As for the resulting randomness generation protocol, the small number of rounds required for a positive key rate and the noise tolerance observed are promising.
+We expect that, in future works, this construction may be extended to other semi-DI frameworks and possibly to a general device-dependent setting with zero trust.
+As for the resulting randomness generation protocol, which we derive for the semi-DI framework, the small number of rounds required for a positive key rate and the noise tolerance observed are promising.
 On the other hand, the rates achieved are significantly below what seeded extractors can provide for the same setting.
-Therefore, a significant improvement in the protocol's efficiency is needed before it can become practically relevant for an industrial application.\\
+Therefore, a significant improvement in the protocol's efficiency is needed before it can become practically relevant for an industrial application.